-Global polar sea ice area in September 2013 was slightly below climatological normal conditions (1979-2008).
-This represents a change from early 2013 conditions when sea ice area was at or above the average daily value.
-Antarctic sea ice continues to exist abundantly while Arctic sea ice fell below normal again during the month.
+Global polar sea ice area in March 2014 remained at or near climatological normal conditions (1979-2008).
+This represents early 2013 conditions continuing to present when sea ice area was at or above the average daily value.
+Global sea ice area values consist of two components: Arctic and Antarctic sea ice.
+Conditions are quite different between these two regions: Antarctic sea ice continues to exist abundantly while Arctic sea ice remained well below normal again during the past five months.

 Arctic Sea Ice

 According to the NSIDC, March 2014′s average extent was 14.80 million sq. km., a 730,000 sq. km. difference from normal conditions.
 This value is the maximum for 2014 as more sunlight and warmer spring temperatures now allow for melting ice.
 March 2014 sea ice extent continued a nearly two-year long trend of below normal values.
 The deficit from normal was different each month during that time due to weather conditions overlaying longer term climate signals.
 Arctic sea ice extent could increase during the next month or so depending on specific wind conditions, but as I wrote above, we likely witnessed 2014′s maximum Arctic sea ice extent 10 or so days ago.

 Sea ice anomalies at the edge of the pack are of interest.
 There is slightly more ice than normal in the St. Lawrence and Newfounland Seas on the Atlantic side of the pack.
 Barents sea ice area, meanwhile, is slightly below normal.
 Bering Sea ice recently returned to normal from below normal, while Sea of Okhotsk sea ice remains below normal.
 The ice in these seas will melt first since they are on the edge of the ice pack and are the thinnest since they just formed in the last month.